zoharbabin/kaltura-discord/memory-bank/completed/project-cleanup-summary.md

 - `discord-activity/.env.development`
 - `discord-activity/.env.production`

-### 3. Generated Files (Optional)
+### 3. Cleanup Scripts

-These files are generated during build and test processes and can be regenerated as needed:

-- `coverage/` directory: Contains test coverage reports
-- `dist/` directory: Contains compiled JavaScript files
+- `cleanup-project.sh`: Created specifically for the one-time cleanup operation

-## Implementation Recommendations
+## Implementation Actions Taken

-1. **Use the Cleanup Plan**: Follow the cleanup plan outlined in `cleanup-plan.md` to remove redundant files.
+1. **Created Cleanup Plan**: Developed a comprehensive plan outlining the files to remove, files to keep, implementation steps, and verification procedures.

-2. **Use the Cleanup Script**: Use the script provided in `cleanup-script.md` to automate the cleanup process.
+2. **Created Cleanup Script**: Developed a script to automate the cleanup process, including creating backups before removing files.

-3. **Update Documentation**: Update any documentation that references the removed files or processes.
-4. **Verify Functionality**: Ensure that the project still builds and functions correctly after cleanup.
+3. **Executed Cleanup**: Removed the identified redundant files and scripts:
+   - Removed `cleanup-env.sh` and `consolidate-env.sh` scripts
+   - Removed `simplify-env.sh` as the environment variable management has been fully stabilized
+   - Removed redundant environment variable files
+   - Removed `cleanup-project.sh` after execution as it was a one-time use script

+4. **Updated Documentation**: Updated the project documentation to reflect the changes:
+   - Updated progress tracker
+   - Updated active context
+   - Updated system patterns to include the project cleanup pattern

 ## Benefits of Cleanup